 --test-data Argument: none

 Switches the build script into test mode, in which it uses an alternate set of source loader modules.
 These sources do not contain actual biological knowledge; instead, they specify a minimal simulated set of knowledge which can be easily visualized and used to test and understand the functionality of LOKI and Biofilter.
 Knowledge database files created in test mode cannot be updated in the standard mode, and vice versa.
+Refer to the Example Knowledge section for more information.

 Updating & Archiving Prior Knowledge